arxinc/arx-rtos/arx_getting_started.md

 ### 3. Linux Users (manual execution)

-You can run binaries using:
+You can run binaries using following syntax for Virtual board:

 ```bash
 qemu-system-riscv32 \